The open source version of OpenOps is meant to be deployed on-premises and is distributed as a Docker Compose specification.

 • On Linux: Docker Engine v20.10+ and Docker Compose v2.x.

 • On macOS: Docker Desktop 4.11 or later.
-If you’re running macOS on an Apple Silicon processor (M1 or M2), make sure that QEMU emulation is used in Docker Desktop.
+If you’re running macOS on an Apple Silicon processor (M1 or M2), open Docker Desktop settings, and in the General tab, scroll down to the Virtual Machine Options section.
+Once there, make sure that:

 • On Windows: Docker Desktop 4.11 or later.
-Docker Desktop should be configured to use WSL 2 (check Docker Desktop settings under General > Use the WSL 2 based engine).
+In your Docker Desktop settings, in the General tab, enable the Use the WSL 2 based engine option.

 If you’re using an alternative Docker client such as OrbStack or Colima, make sure that the version of your Docker client includes Docker Engine v20.10+ and Docker Compose v2.x.